ilanschnell/bitarray/README.rst

 ``tobytes()`` -> bytes
    Return the byte representation of the bitarray.
-   When the length of the bitarray is not a multiple of 8, the few remaining bits (1..7) are considered to be 0.
+   When the length of the bitarray is not a multiple of 8, the few remaining bits are considered 0.

 ``tofile(f, /)``
    Write the byte representation of the bitarray to the file object f.
-   When the length of the bitarray is not a multiple of 8, the last few bits are assumed to be 0.
+   When the length of the bitarray is not a multiple of 8, the few remaining bits are considered 0.

 ``tolist()`` -> list